diego-80/_blossom/README.md

 NOTE: The 'input' folder included here contains example images, but you should replace these with your own images to track your play.

+TODO:
+- add threshold for template match quality to not mis-identify features that are simply not present
+- switch from template matching to AI, e.g. convolutional neural network